 Sometimes assessment by professionals, other than school staff, is necessary to get a clearer picture of the individual student's needs so that an appropriate educational plan can be put in place.
-Lighthouse Special Education has a skilled multidisciplinary team of professionals who work together to provide a comprehensive assessment of a student, when required.
-Up-to-date assessments in English are held by the Lighthouse Special Education school.
+Lighthouse Special Education has a multidisciplinary team independent professionals who work together to provide a comprehensive assessment of a student, required.
+Assessment reports are written in English.
+Costs for assessment must be met by the parents and/or their medical insurance company.